kismetwireless/kismet-web-docs/content/en/docs/readme/remotecap/remotecap.md

 ## Building remote capture only

-By default, the Kismet `./configure` script will check for all the packages need to compile all of Kismet, and the Kismet `Makefile` will attempt to compile everything.
+By default, the Kismet `./configure` script will check for all the packages needed to compile all of Kismet, and the Kismet `Makefile` will attempt to compile everything.

 To compile only for remote capture, pass the `--enable-capture-tools-only` option along with any other options you pass to `configure`: